 Public entities that own or operate an MS4 are required to develop and implement a stormwater pollution prevention program (SWPPP) to reduce the discharge of pollutants from their storm sewer system, to the maximum extent practicable.
 An effective SWPPP has six components, called minimum control measures (MCM).

-- Public education and outreach, which includes teaching citizens about better stormwater management
+- Public education and outreach, which includes teaching the public about better stormwater management

-- Public participation: Include citizens in solving stormwater pollution problems
+- Public participation: Include residents in solving stormwater pollution problems

 - A plan to detect and eliminate illicit discharges to the storm sewer system (like chemical dumping and wastewater connections)